lammps/lammps/doc/src/neigh_modify.rst

 (inclusive).
 A middle asterisk means all types from m to n (inclusive).
 Note that all atom types must be included in exactly one of the N collections.

 The *collection/interval* option provides a similar capability.
 This command allows a user to define collections by specifying a series of cutoff intervals.
 LAMMPS will automatically sort atoms into these intervals based on their type-dependent cutoffs or their finite size.
 You must first specify the number of collections N to be defined followed by N values representing the upper cutoff of each interval.
-This command is particularly useful for granular pairstyles where the interaction distance of particles depends on their radius and may not depend on their atom type.
+This command is particularly useful for granular pair styles where the interaction distance of particles depends on their radius and may not depend on their atom type.

 Restrictions
 """"""""""""